nikitavoloboev/data/cryptocurrencies/cryptocurrencies.md

 # Cryptocurrencies

 I think [Nano](https://nano.org) is the future of money if compared to any other coin based off its features.
-Whilst [Ethereum](../databases/blockchain/ethereum.md)/[Tezos](../databases/blockchain/tezos.md) is great for building out more complex decentralized apps.
+Whilst [Ethereum](../databases/blockchain/ethereum.md)/[Tezos](../databases/blockchain/tezos.md) are great for building out more complex decentralized apps.

 It's a matter of time that Bitcoin with its horrible PoW consensus that wastes electricity and its slow & expensive transactions will no longer be used (even as a store of value).